Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 It worked.
 Although he stands proud and looks like a shaggy lion, the Leonberger acts like a good family dog.
 He is calm and confident around noises and locations that might scare other dogs, is good with kids, makes a good family member, and usually gets along with other pets and dogs.

 Like any dog, he should be socialized and obedience trained.
 All the giant dog breeds have health problems, and unfortunately the Leonberger is no exception.
-They have less hip dysplasia because of the breeding program in Germany, but are prone to bloat just as much as any big dog.
+They have less hip dysplasia because of the breeding program in Germany, but they are prone to bloat just as much as any big dog.
 Some lines also have heart problems, allergies, eyelid problems, bone cancer, and a disease called Inherited Leonberger Paralysis/Polyneuropathy (ILPN).

 They usually only live about seven years.
 Most of them die from cancer, heart disease, and bloat.
-Some fanciers of this breed point out that it has few problems compared to most of the giants, but like any Mastiff type dog the Leonberger´s life span is not long enough.
+Some fanciers of this breed point out that it has few problems compared to most of the giants, but like any Mastiff type dog, the Leonberger´s life span is not long enough.

 2. Great Dane